 - (a) Regional Plans shall include policies, rules and/or methods that: - Control the effects of earthworks and vegetation clearance to achieve the target attribute states for water bodies and freshwater ecosystems, including receiving environments; - ii.
-In the absence of target attribute states, minimise silt and sediment runoff into freshwater and receiving environments, or onto land that may enter water; and - iii.
-Minimise erosion. - (b) District Plans shall include policies, rules and/or methods that: - i.
-Require urban development to follow existing land contours, to the extent practicable; - ii.
+In the absence of target attribute states, minimise silt and sediment runoff into freshwater and receiving environments, or onto land that may enter water; and

+- iii.
+Minimise erosion. - iv. manage sediment associated with earthworks - (b) District Plans shall include policies, rules and/or methods that: - i.
+Require urban development urban development to follow existing land contours, to the extent practicable; - ii.
 Minimise the extent and volume of earthworks required for urban development - iii.
 Require setbacks from waterbodies for vegetation clearance and earthworks activities; - iv.
-Manage sediment associated with earthworks; - v.
-Manage subdivision layout and design. - (a) erosion; and - (b) silt and sediment runoff into water, or onto land that may enter water, aquatic ecosystem health is safeguarded.
+Manage sediment associated with earthworks less than 3000m2; - v.
+Manage subdivision layout and design. - (a) erosion; and - (b)-silt and sediment runoff into water, or onto land that may enter water, aquatic ecosystem health is safeguarded.